GenomeDK/genomedk-docs/index.rst

 One billing hour corresponds to one CPU core for one hour or 8 GB memory for one hour, whichever is highest.

+Prices are updated yearly and are subject to change.
+Do not hesitate to contact us if you have any questions.

 How do I pay?
 =============